kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 - The alpha release targets simple, static batch workloads where the workload requirements are known at creation time.
 - Each Job maps to one `PodGroup`.
 All pods in the Job are identical from a scheduling policy perspective.
 - The `minCount` field in the Workload's `GangSchedulingPolicy` mirrors the Job's parallelism.
 - The opt-out mechanism is supported by setting `Job.spec.template.spec.schedulingGroup` to reference an existing `Workload`.
-Or when the Job has `ownerReferences` which indicates it is managed by higher-level controller (i.e., JobSet).
-In both cases, the Job controller will not create `Workload`/`PodGroup` objects.
+In this case, the Job controller will not create `Workload`/`PodGroup` objects.
-- When gang scheduling is active (`GangSchedulingPolicy`), changes to `spec.parallelism` (scaling up/down) are rejected via conditional validation (depends on feature enablement).
+- When gang scheduling is active (`GangSchedulingPolicy`), changes to `spec.parallelism` (scaling up/down) are rejected via conditional validation depends on feature enablement.
 This is because this would require changing `minCount` in the `Workload` object, which is immutable.
 This will disable [Elastic Indexed Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/#elastic-indexed-jobs).

 ### Risks and Mitigations

 - `JobSet` or other higher-level controllers will create `Workload`/`PodGroup` objects for their `Workload`, the Job controller will duplicate or update the objects and create a conflict.
-We can mitigate this by ensuring the Job controller will not create `Workload`/`PodGroup` objects if the Job has `ownerReferences` indicating it is managed by higher-level controller.
+We can mitigate this by ensuring the Job controller will not create `Workload`/`PodGroup` objects if the Job has `spec.template.spec.schedulingGroup` indicating it is managed by higher-level controller.

 - When the feature is enabled, Jobs that identify as gang scheduling cannot have `spec.parallelism` changed.
 That effectively disables [Elastic Indexed Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/#elastic-indexed-jobs) for those Jobs.
 This is accepted for alpha with clear documentation and a committed path to beta to not break Elastic Indexed Jobs.

 - Suspended Jobs and resource release rely only on GC, which does not address releasing resources (DRA) while a Job is suspended.
 This behavior is acceptable for alpha.
 Future work may require the controller to delete `PodGroup`/`Workload` on suspend and recreate on resume.

 ## Design Details

 ### Job Controller Changes

-The Job controller reconciliation loop for processes each Job will be extended to ensure `Workload` and `PodGroup` objects exist before creating pods.
+The Job controller reconciliation loop that processes each Job will be extended to ensure `Workload` and `PodGroup` objects exist before creating pods.

 #### Workload and PodGroup Discovery

-Discovery of those objects is based on references (`workload.spec.controllerRef` and `podGroup.spec.podGroupTemplateRef`), not on ownership. `ownerReference` is used only for controller-created objects so that they are garbage-collected when the Job is deleted.
-Workloads which are created by user or higher-level controller are not given ownerReferences to the Job, so they are not deleted when the Job is deleted.
+Discovery of those objects is based on references (`workload.spec.controllerRef` and `podGroup.spec.podGroupTemplateRef`), not on ownership.
+`ownerReference` is used only for controller-created objects so that they are garbage-collected when the Job is deleted.
+Workloads which are created by user or higher-level controller may not be given ownerReferences to the Job, so they are not deleted when the Job is deleted.

 A `Workload` is considered the Workload for this Job object if:
 - The `Workload` is in the Job’s namespace